-Have you ever had a client come in for their session with chapped lips?💋
+Have you ever had a client come in for their session with chapped lips?

 Even putting on chapstick does not fix the defined lines that will be prominent in the photograph.
 When you're putting a lot of work into your portraits, you don't want something like chapped lips to throw everything off.

 In this tutorial, I explained the technique I use to heal chapped lips using Photoshop.
 It is not just smoothing out the lips.
-There are different tools in Photoshop that you can use to heal chapped lips and make it look like they were never chapped.
+There are different tools in Photoshop that you can use to heal chapped lips and make them look like they were never chapped.
 One of the tools I used was the healing tool.

-This tutorial is great to have in your bag of tricks for editing and it will help you deliver beautiful images.
+This tutorial is great to have in your bag of tricks for editing, and it will help you deliver beautiful images.
 Sign up for the premium membership to watch the full tutorial.